lemire/Code-used-on-Daniel-Lemire-s-blog/extra/hacker/fastdiv/README.md

 So, at a glance, we can outdo the compiler by a couple of cycles.
 That's what we would expect since we do away with two 1-cycle instructions along the data-dependency path (``shr`` and ``sub``).

 Further work: What about 64-bit divisions?
 What about signed divisions?

 Further reading: Warren, Henry S. Hacker's delight.
 Pearson Education, 2013.

+## Guide to the software

+The ``mod23.c`` and ``mod7.c`` files provide working examples.

+The ``wordaligneddiv.py`` script is a script that computes the magic numbers used to turn a division into a multiplication following by a shift.
+Calling ``python wordaligneddiv.py`` provides a list of magic numbers.